Topological generation of special linear groups: Preliminary results

-Since $\Omega$ is an irreducible variety, Lemmas 2.4 and 2.5 imply an open subset of tuples $\Omega_0\subset \Omega$ fix no 1-dimensional subspace of $V$ under the hypotheses stated in Theorem 1.1.

-An extension of Lemma 2.5 proved in \cite{gural2} will also be quite useful for establishing properties of topological generation.
-Let $\mathcal{U}=\{W_1,...,W_t\}$ be a finite collection of irreducible rational $kG$-modules, and $\cap_{W\in\mathcal{U}}\mathcal{I}_e(W)$ be the set of tuples in $G^e$ that act irreducibly on each $W_i\in\mathcal{U}$.
-Finally let $\mathcal{S}_e(G)$ be the set of tuples in $G^e$ that topologically generate a group containing a conjugate of some particular subfield subgroup $G(q_0)$ of $G$ (for $q_0$ appropriately large).
+An extension of Lemma 2.5 proved in \cite{breuillard} will also be useful for establishing properties of topological generation.
+Let $q$ be a power of a prime $p$.
+Recall for a given Frobenius endomorphism $F_q$ of $G$, that the fixed point group $G^{F_q}=G(q)$ is a finite group of Lie type over $\mathbb{F}_q$.